opencode-nexus Svelte Themes

 OpenCode Nexus

-A secure, cross-platform client application for connecting to OpenCode servers started with opencode serve, powered by Tauri v2 (Rust), Astro + Svelte (Bun), and real-time API integration.
+A secure iOS mobile app for connecting to OpenCode servers started with opencode serve, built with Tauri v2 (Rust), Astro + Svelte (Bun), and the official @opencode-ai/sdk for seamless API integration.

 πŸš€ Features

-• Native OpenCode Client - Connect to OpenCode servers started with opencode serve with a beautiful native interface
+• Native OpenCode Client - Connect to any OpenCode server with a beautiful native interface

-• Session Management - Persistent conversation history with search and context preservation
+• Session Management - Persistent conversation history with metadata-only caching for mobile optimization

 • Accessibility First - WCAG 2.2 AA compliant with full screen reader and keyboard navigation support